Kevin Ross (musician)

 Kevin Ross (born December 8, 1987) is an American singer, songwriter and producer.
 He previously was signed to Motown Records and he released his debut album The Awakening in March 2017.
 Ross is also an award-winning songwriter, having written songs for artists such as Trey Songz, Nicki Minaj, Jamie Foxx, SWV, Johnny Gill and Toni Braxton.
 He began to become well known in 2014 after being featured in a Glade holiday campaign that year, charting with his version of the song "This Is My Wish".

 Early life

-Born and raised in the DMV area, Ross comes from a family full of musicians.
-As a child, he was heavily influenced by his father's side of the family who all sung and played musical instruments.
+Born and raised in the DMV area, Ross came from a family full of musicians.
+As a child, he was heavily influenced by his father's side of the family, who all sang and played musical instruments.
 He attended the Duke Ellington School of the Arts, a performing arts high school in Washington, D.C.
-After covering songs from Stevie Wonder in a Motown tribute during his sophomore year, Ross knew he wanted to pursue a career as a musician.
+After covering songs from Stevie Wonder in a Motown tribute during his second year, Ross knew he wanted to pursue a career as a musician.
 Following high school, he accepted a scholarship to the prestigious Berklee College of Music in Boston, where he studied contemporary writing and production.